True love for great sound unites us.

-Cari Cari released their debut “ANAANA” in November.
+Cari Cari released their debut “ANAANA” last November.
 Prone to a DIY approach, they do everything on their own, ranging from songwriting and visual appearance up to merchandise.

-The band is currently touring with their new album and we’ve met Stephanie Widmer and Alexander Köck to talk about sound experiments and the development of the record.
+The band is currently touring and we’ve met Stephanie Widmer and Alexander Köck to talk about sound experiments and the development of the record.

 -Translated from German-